-The First Grade Czech Rabbit Skins are tanned in the Czech Republic.
+The Czech Rabbit Skins are tanned in the Czech Republic.
 They are the nicest rabbit have ever seen.
 The rabbit pelts are soft-tanned, big, and very heavily furred.
 The rabbit hair is 1" to 1.25" long.
 These rabbit skins are ideal for resale or for craft projects requiring excellent material.
 Czech rabbit skins are suitable for trim on parkas, mukluks, and gauntlets.

 Natural fawn and white spotted rabbit skins have not been bleached or dyed.